salomonmusare123/alx-zero_day/README.md

-Hi am Dorcas, this is my Vagrant assigment/project
+Hi am Salomon, this is my Vagrant assigment/project

 This is the README file for it.